The Inside Story

 What's in a Name?

 When I began writing Heartwood, I came up with a system for naming characters that I thought was...well...cool.
-(Hey, it was first my novel.
+(Hey, it was my first novel.
 And I thought it would be a stand-alone.)
-Once I'd started my rather esoteric system, I felt the need to stick with it throughout the trilogy.
+Once I'd started my rather esoteric system, I felt the need to stick with it.
+Read more.

 Looking for Websites that offer writing tips?